Latest ultra-wide angle S-ELMARIT R 15mm

 The Super-Elmarit R 15mm is a Leica R mount lens with a focal length of 15mm.

-I removed the DMR from the R8 and replaced the back of the camera with a regular film one, and changed the focusing screen from the DMR to the film microprism screen 14343, but it was not suitable for composing a 15mm wide-angle lens, so I purchased and am using the grid screen 14346.
-The R8 and R9 focusing screens were quite common in the 2010s, but have disappeared from the market since the 2020s.
-I found 14346 on Google, so I bought it without hesitation, even though it was quite expensive.
+I removed the DMR from the R8 and replaced the back of the camera with a regular film one, and changed the focusing screen from the DMR one to a film microprism screen 14343.
+However, it was not suitable for composing a 15mm wide-angle lens, so I purchased and use the grid screen 14346.

 The most appropriate direct comparison with the Super-Elmarit-R 15mm would be with the Super-Elmar-R 15mm.